de Sitter State in Heterotic String Theory: Introduction and summary

 The situation, unfortunate as may seem, is not without hope.
 Solutions do exist, but not in a way envisioned earlier.
 Demanding the existence of a Wilsonian effective action then instructs us to realize the cosmological background $-$ which is a de Sitter space in this case $-$ as an excited state over a supersymmetric Minkowski background in string theory.
 We expect the excited state to break supersymmetry spontaneously, but the question is what kind of excited state are we looking for?
 Clearly, since the universe we live in is very close to a {\it classical} one, the only excited state that has any chance of reproducing the classical behavior is a coherent state which amounts to shifting the free vacua in field theory.
 Unfortunately, due to the non-existence of free vacua in string theory, such a state cannot be easily realized and the closest we can come to realizing a coherent state would be by shifting the interacting vacua.
-This actually turned out to be a reasonably viable option as amply demonstrated for the type IIB case in \cite{coherbeta, coherbeta2}, and we called such a state as the {\it Glauber-Sudarshan state} to distinguish it from the coherent state\footnote{Although we shall use both the terminologies variably throughout, it is the former that is always meant.}.
+This actually turned out to be a reasonably viable option as amply demonstrated for the type IIB case in \cite{coherbeta, coherbeta2, borel2, joydeep}, and we called such a state as the {\it Glauber-Sudarshan state} to distinguish it from the coherent state\footnote{Although we shall use both the terminologies variably throughout, it is the former that is always meant.}.

 Our aim in this paper is to realize a de Sitter state in heterotic string theory.
 Due to various technical reasons, $SO(32)$ heterotic theory appears to provide a more controlled laboratory than $E_8 \times E_8$ theory to implement the computational technology.
-This computational technology involves performing a full-fledged path-integral along the lines of \cite{borel2, borel3} over a Minkowski saddle which, expectedly, leads us to an asymptotic series of the Gevrey kind \cite{gevrey} thus requiring Borel resummation \cite{borelborel}.
-The final answer we get matches somewhat with the type IIB case from \cite{coherbeta, coherbeta2, borel2}, but the details are quite different.
+This computational technology involves performing a full-fledged path-integral along the lines of \cite{coherbeta, coherbeta2, borel2, joydeep, borel3} over a Minkowski minimum which, expectedly, leads us to an asymptotic series of the Gevrey kind \cite{gevrey} thus requiring Borel resummation \cite{borelborel}.
+The final answer we get matches somewhat with the type IIB case from \cite{coherbeta, coherbeta2, borel2, joydeep}, but the details are quite different.
 These differences are important and in section \ref{sec2.3} we will spell them out.
+In \cite{hete8} we will elaborate further on the $SO(32)$ as well as the $E_8 \times E_8$ theories.

 The note is organized in the following way.
 In section \ref{sec2.1} we point out the reason for uplifting the type IIB or the dual heterotic background to M-theory.
 In section \ref{sec2.2} we provide the duality chain that relates a type IIB orientifold background to a heterotic $SO(32)$ background, and in section \ref{sec2.3} we present our main results of constructing the de Sitter Glauber-Sudarshan state using Borel resummation of a Gevrey series and point out the key differences from the type IIB case.
 We end with a discussion in section \ref{sec3}.